-Germain died before the scientific advancements that undoubtedly influenced Tarde's theorisation of the social.
+Germain died before the scientific advancements that undoubtedly influenced Tarde's theorization of the social.
 Nevertheless, her significant contributions to elasticity theory and the physics of acoustics remain among her most notable achievements as a mathematician, earning her the Grand Prix des Mathématiques in 1816, as discussed earlier.
 It was her research in applied mathematics that informed her theoretical work on social and political systems, as outlined in the previous section.
-There are, therefore, parallels between Germain's and Tarde's theorisations of the social that I want to chart below.
-Although their approaches differ, they trace a distinct genealogical line in social theory-one that adopts a holistic view of the natural, human, and 'exact' sciences, revisits the conceptualisation of the social, rejects the individual/society divide, and emphasises the micro-level of analysis.
-In his magnum opus Monadology and sociology, Tarde (1894/2012) argues that sociology must not overlook the trend of examining 'the imperceptibly small', echoing Leibniz's hypothesis that the true agents and forces shaping the world operate on an infinitesimal scale: 'The monads, children of Leibniz, have come a long way since their birth.
-By several independent paths, unremarked by scientists themselves, they slip into the heart of contemporary science,' he writes (Tarde, 1894/2012, p.
-5).
-As Tonkonoff (2018, p.
-3) observes, Leibniz's mathematical concepts of the monad and infinitesimal calculus are central to Tarde's social theory.
-In his approach, the smallest entities, be they individuals or social units, possess greater richness in difference and complexity than their aggregates or the superficial appearances we observe from a distance.
-His approach emphasises the microscopic, often imperceptible details of social reality, which is composed of innumerable small distinct elements, including the flows of beliefs and desires.
-This perception of reality has an impact on the process of sociological analysis.
+There are, therefore, parallels between Germain's and Tarde's theorisation of the social that I want to chart below.
+Although their approaches differ, they trace a distinct genealogical line in social theory-one that adopts a holistic view of the natural, human and 'exact' sciences, revisits the conceptualization of the social, rejects the individual/society divide and emphasizes the micro-level of analysis.

+In his magnum opus Monadology and Sociology, (2012 [1895]) Tarde argues that sociology must not overlook the trend of examining 'the imperceptibly small', echoing Leibniz's hypothesis that the true agents and forces shaping the world operate on an infinitesimal scale: 'The monads, children of Leibniz, have come a long way since their birth.
+By several independent paths, unremarked by scientists themselves, they slip into the heart of contemporary science', he has written (2012, 5) As Tonkonoff (2018, 3) observes, Leibniz's mathematical concepts of the monad and infinitesimal calculus are central to Tarde's social theory.
+In his approach, the smallest entities, be they individuals or social units possess greater richness in difference and complexity than their aggregates or the superficial appearances we observe from a distance.
+His approach emphasizes the microscopic, often imperceptible details of social reality, which is composed of innumerable small, distinct elements, including the flows of beliefs and desires.
+This perception of reality has an impact on the process of the sociological analysis.
 As Tarde puts it:

 For since everything in the world of facts proceeds from small to great, everything in the world of ideas, which reflects it as though reversed in the mirror, naturally proceeds from great to small and in the course of its analysis comes upon the elementary facts and real explanations only at the end of its journey.
-(Tarde, 1899/2000, p.
-55)
+(Tarde 2000 [1899, 55).

-Long before Tarde, however, Germain had already asserted that mathematics in general and calculus in particular play a crucial role in understanding the social.
-She observed that 'by lending itself to new uses, the language of calculus has been enriched with several new methods' (Germain, 1896, p.
-125), adding that the numerous applications derived from calculus 'have turned all minds towards the mathematical sciences' (Germain, 1896, p.
-125), which were previously limited to a small number of abstract truths.
-She had further argued that if the language of calculus became applicable to social, political, metaphysical, and even aesthetic questions and issues, it would reveal that these diverse subjects share underlying similarities (Germain, 1879/1896, p.
-143).
+Long before Tarde, however, Germain had already asserted that mathematics in general, and calculus in particular, play a crucial role in understanding the social.
+She observed that 'by lending itself to new uses, the language of calculus has been enriched with several new methods' (1896, 125), adding that the numerous applications derived from calculus 'have turned all minds towards the mathematical sciences' (ibid), which were previously limited to a small number of abstract truths.
+She had further argued that if the language of calculus became applicable to social, political, metaphysical and even aesthetic questions and issues, it would reveal that these diverse subjects share underlying similarities. (ibid., 143)